eced4406/eced4406.github.io/index.md

 ### Labs

-Labs will be completed in pairs.
+Labs will be completed in groups of three.
 One grade will be assigned per-submission (i.e. partners get the same mark).
 Lab reports must be submitted via Brightspace.